noahbliss/mortar/docs/proxmox-install.md

 1. Encrypt everything we can including hypervisor OS disk and VM data disks.
 2. Automatically unlock disks and restart VMs in event of a hypervisor reboot.
-3. Do NOT automatically unlock disks and protect the key if the system has been tampered with by storing the key in the TPM module and binding it to relevant PCRs.
+3. Do NOT automatically unlock disks and protect the key if the system has been tampered with.
+Achieved by storing the key in the TPM module and binding it to relevant PCRs.

 For this walk-through I'll be using a VM simulating a common Proxmox install environment: